 The aspects of a Punjabi wedding that always raises a chuckle with the L.A.
 Stretch Limos staff include the limousine viewing and the booking form.
 When booking a stretch limousine for their big day, unlike an English wedding, it is not the decision of the Bride and Groom to book a stretch limousine, it is a family affair.
-At the viewing, there a minimum of 4-6 decision makers – mums, dads, brothers, uncles all arrive to inspect the limousine and then each try and negotiate a discount!
+At the viewing, there a minimum of 4-6 decision makers – mum, dad, brothers, sisters, uncles all arrive to inspect the limousine and then each try and negotiate a separate and greater discount!
 Experience teaches us that a Punjabi wedding is never going to run to time and be a simple 12 hour hire, so we try to focus on making the family aware that additional hours will incur additional costs at an hourly charge….but the booking party always focus on a low initial price, rather than the overall booking value!

 Often weddings are held in the Midlands, the North or in Scotland, and duly the booking form states a start time of 6am to leave East or West London.
 On the day, our limousine arrives at 5.50am to find a hive of activity at the wedding house, but no one is in a position to actually leave and start the long road journey.
 Two hours later and various uncles and brothers start to load the limousine with various gifts, blankets and boxes of ladoos!
 With the trunk full, supplies are often loaded in the front of the limousines as well!